tommysullivan/ts-injector/lib/test-portal/readme.md

     - Update JIRA issues with test result status and summary for a given result
     - JQL Query auto applies tag query to currently viewed test result
+    - tags can link to the JIRA issues they are associated with

 GitHub Integration